blacklightpy/vaultofknowledge/Flow of Electricity.md

 	- $\large \vec S = \dfrac{1}{\mu_0} \vec E \times \vec B = \vec E \times \vec H$
 	- Should one use $\large \vec B$ or $\large \vec H$?
 It seems like one can choose it as they wish, because some times, $\large \vec E$ is more comparable to $\large \vec B$ and at other times with $\large \vec H$.
 	- Remember, $\large \vec B$ or $\large \vec H$ don't contain $\large \mu_0$, but $\large \vec E$ does contain $\large \epsilon_0$.
 So that value stays outside whether you use $\large \vec B$ or $\large \vec H$.
+	- According to Ecosia Chat (powered by ChatGPT), $\large \vec B$ is used best when a magnetic material is involved and $\large \vec H$ is used best when a magnetic circuit is involved.

 - Free electrons in a conductor will move at the [[Fermi velocity]] in random directions.
 The net velocity will be 0.
 - When a potential is applied, they will move about at a drift velocity towards one direction.